+School:

+None - PEC

-To begin the filing process, go to ksrevenue.org and then follow the instructions for STEPS 2 through 6 from Sample #1 on page 21.
+- STEP 2 To begin the filing process, go to ksrevenue.gov and then follow the instructions for STEPS 2 through 6 from Sample #1 on page 21.

-Enter under Gross Sales, the gross receipts for the month for each location in which sales took place.

-Reno County is \$4,000 Hutchinson is \$9,000

-Lyons is \$13,000 Haven is \$15,000
+STEP 3 Enter under Gross Sales, the gross receipts for the month for each location in which sales took place.
+Reno County is \$4,000 Hutchinson is \$9,000 Lyons is \$13,000 Haven is \$15,000

-Enter under Merchandise Consumed By You the cost of the goods consumed at each location (goods purchased without sales tax and converted to personal use).

-Enter under (Non-Utility) Deductions the total deductions (nontaxable and exempt sales) for each location:
+- STEP 4 Enter under Merchandise Consumed By You the cost of the goods consumed at each location (goods purchased without sales tax and converted to personal use). - STEP 5 Enter under (Non-Utility) Deductions the total deductions (nontaxable and exempt sales) for each location: